CaretC/CMP104-SlotMachine/README.md

 }

 ```
-### DrawReel2Key()
+### DrawReel2Key(bool active)

 The `DrawReel2Key` function draws the reel 2 key button indication under reel 2, it is red for inactive and green for active.
+Use by the `DrawReelKey` function.

 ```cpp
 void DrawReel2Key(bool active)